eProsima/Shapes-Demo-Docs/docs/firststept.rst

 The user can customize several aspects of ShapesDemo operation:

-- **Transport Protocol:** UDP is the default transport protocol for Fast RTPS but TCP protocol is available.
+- **Transport Protocol:** UDP is the default transport protocol for *Fast DDS* but TCP protocol is available.
   In order to use TCP we must be aware of its point-to-point connection nature: one of the ShapesDemo instance must be a TCP server and all the others must be TCP clients.
 To use TCP follow the next steps: